-However, annealing is performed at substantially higher temperatures (1600 degrees Fahrenheit or higher for steel and copper; 600 degrees Fahrenheit or higher for aluminum) and can relieve considerably more stress than a simpler stress relief treatment process.
+However, annealing is performed at substantially higher temperatures at 1600o F (870 °C) or higher for steel and copper and at 600o F (315 °C) or higher for aluminum, which can relieve more stress than a simpler stress relief treatment process.
 Making use of vacuum, endothermic, and air furnaces, annealing and stress relieving treatments can be performed on all types of metal or plastic.

 This is a type of metal hardening process whereby a metal part is cooled at cryogenic temperatures to relieve stress and reduce retained austenite after quenching.
-Cryogenic services include cryo treatments (-200 degrees Fahrenheit or colder) and sub-zero cooling (usually to -100 degrees Fahrenheit) to improve hardening.
+Cryogenic services include cryo treatments of -200°F (-128 °C) or colder and sub-zero cooling to -100° F (-73 °C) to improve hardening.